paulgribble/adventofcode/README.md

-# adventofcode2016
+# adventofcode
-Advent of Code 2016
+Advent of Code